 Curious about the fonts available in the dropdown selector?
 Here’s the deal:

-A few of them—Georgia, Helvetica, Verdana, etc.—are system fonts commonly installed on Macs and PCs all over the world.
+A few of them—Georgia, Times New Roman, Verdana, etc.—are system fonts commonly installed on Macs and PCs all over the world.

 The remaining fonts are all Google Fonts, and they’re marked with a